evanlaw-dev/evanlaw-dev/README.md

 # Hi there 👋, I'm Evan Law

 💡 **Full-Stack Developer | AI Enthusiast**
-Master’s student at UPenn transitioning into software engineering.
+Master’s student at UPenn.
 Passionate about building scalable web applications and exploring AI solutions.
 Currently working on an Algorithm Visualizer.

 <!-- About Me -->